riseupalex/CitComAI-Hub.github.io/docs/index.md

     ---

-    Minimally viable AI services for platforms compatible with MIMs.
+    Minimally interoperable AI services for platforms compatible with MIMs.

     [:octicons-arrow-right-24: Learn more](./services/index.md)